XRPLBounties/Proposals/README.md

 # Pick Up a Bounty

-Approved bounties can be found above as `.md` (Markdown) files in this repo.
+Approved bounties can be found above as `.md` (Markdown) files in the `bounties` folder in this repo.

 (Open Pull Requests are NOT approved bounties - they are still pending review and approval.)